volcengine/verl/docs/advance/rollout_corr_math.md

 **Key insight**: Computing `old_log_prob` separately is **only necessary** if you want to:
 1. Measure the magnitude of Drift 1 (rollout→old off-policy gap) via IS weight statistics
 2. Apply IS correction to Drift 1 while keeping PPO clipping for Drift 2
+3. Enable full decoupled PPO (batch size invariance, better stale data usage)

-If `rollout_log_prob` is available and you trust your rollout policy is close to your training policy, **bypass mode is perfectly valid and often preferred**.
+If `rollout_log_prob` is available and you trust your rollout policy is close to your training policy AND you don't need decoupled PPO benefits, **bypass mode is perfectly valid and often preferred**.

 ---